na-na-hi/renget/archive/qggn4.md

 #Blooming of Tears

 She knew something was wrong when that girl was so quiet and aloof in class.
-It never was in Orochi's system to slack off, not without doing everything she had to do first, this way she could say she finished her lessons of the day.
+It never was in Orochi's system to slack off, not without doing everything she had to do first, this way she could say she finished her lessons of the day before goofing around.

-When she, of all people, slept in class, as the classroom teacher, she should’ve known better.
-For a hard-working student, no matter how problematic, to slack off suddenly?
-Something has to be wrong.
+When she, of all people, slept in class, Rosethornm as the classroom teacher should’ve known better.
+A hard-working student, no matter how problematic, slacking off so suddenly?
+Something had to be wrong.

 There aren’t other explanations. *‘I should’ve read the signs better.
-The fact not even those hyperactive dragon heads were doing anything, they…’* While no one dared to say it to the girl’s face, even the adults, everyone saw those dragoon heads as pets permanently attached to the girl.
+The fact not even those hyperactive dragon heads were doing anything, they…’* While no one dared to say it to the girl’s face, even the adults, everyone saw those dragon heads as pets permanently attached to the girl.

 While her exposure to the girl was limited to the classroom only and some other events, she never saw those dragon heads as anything but active and searching for problems or beef with anything that breathed near them.

-They were limb, almost lifeless. *‘What type of teacher ignores a sign so obvious?’* Rosethorn bites the inner wall of her left cheek.
+They were limp, almost lifeless. *‘What type of teacher ignores a sign so obvious?’* Rosethorn bites the inner wall of her left cheek.
 Uneasiness breathing in as the more she thinks of it, the worse things become.

 While her classroom is anything but pacific, given the run-down of some of her students with villains, she never thought that a girl like Orochi would clash against one of them.
 Worse, one like Hitomi aka “Feral”.